prathik/neural-network/README.md

 ## Screenshots

+The initial output comes to 0.77 which is an error of -0.77 (0 - 0.77) where 0 is our expected output.

 ![Alt text](/1.png?raw=true "Optional Title")

+The weights have changed for all the neurons.

 ![Alt text](/2.png?raw=true "Optional Title")

+The next prediction is better at 0.69.

 ![Alt text](/3.png?raw=true "Optional Title")

+Weights for neurons have changed again.

 ![Alt text](/4.png?raw=true "Optional Title")

+Prediction is even better at 0.46.

 ![Alt text](/5.png?raw=true "Optional Title")

+The prediction further improves to 0.36.

 ![Alt text](/6.png?raw=true "Optional Title")